guybaryosef/Unwritten-Rules/README.md

 # Unwritten Rules

+#### To Do:

+* 'Index' allow editing of amount of thumbs up & down.
+* 'Search' front-end.
+Should be similar to the index.
+* 'Search' back-end.
+* Add some adds to index
+* Usage analytics
+* Fill out 'About' descriptions
+* Make compatible with mobile
+* Make deployed project connect with database.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
 This personal project is a web application.
 ## Development server